athomasq/athomasq.github.io/essays/an-idiot-with-a-chequebook.md

 * Given that I'm investing my own money, I don't care too much about logos, headlines or even horizons; I think this lets me invest in companies that many others wouldn't touch.

 * In my expert judgement (and I'm not being sarcastic here, or hiding behind false modesty), most VCs are terrible -- not just wrong, but glaringly incompetent -- at evaluating data businesses and also capital markets startups.
-Admitted, venture is an uncertain business, and anybody can be mistaken (including me), but the lack of basic knowledge of these fields is startling -- and an opportunity to be exploited.
+Yes, venture is an uncertain business, and anybody can be mistaken (including me), but the lack of basic knowledge of these fields is startling -- and an opportunity to be exploited.

 So this all works, in the sense of building a performant and differentiated portfolio.
 What I wonder about sometimes is, does it suffice to generate outlier outcomes?
 Time will tell.

-Zooming out, an angel's job is to see lots of companies, select the winners, get allocations, and help founders after the investment.
+Zooming out, an angel's job is to see companies, select winners, get allocations, and help founders.
 I'd rate myself average, good, good and above-average in those four competences; it gives me something to work on.

 [Back to Top ↩](/an-idiot-with-a-chequebook#table-of-contents)